SSWConsulting/SSW.Rules.Content/rules/use-devops-scrum-template/rule.md

 ---
-seoDescription: Azure DevOps Scrum Template: Boost Agility and Collaboration
+seoDescription: Azure DevOps Scrum Template - Boost Agility and Collaboration
 type: rule
 title: Do you use the Scrum template with Azure DevOps?
 uri: use-devops-scrum-template